fiskaltrust/middleware-demo/CPP/simple/REST/Echo/README.md

 please downlaod the prebuild openssl and zlib from [here](https://curl.haxx.se/windows/)

 please copy `libssl*.dll`, `libcrypto*.dll` and `zlib*.a` to the `.\build\` folder

+Also the Openssl headers are necessary, with are available in the prebuild openssl package.

+> _**Note:** The configure script will ask the location of the folder (default: .\lib\openssl)_

 ### Linux